 Dr. Rob Winningham is the Provost at Western Oregon University.
 He received his Ph.D. in neuroscience from Baylor University.
 Immediately after that he joined the faculty at Western Oregon University where he served as a Professor of Psychology and Gerontology.
 He created the Gerontology Department, when he was Division Chair of the Behavioral Sciences Division and helped create WOU’s Program for Undergraduate Research Experiences.
 His scholarship has focused on memory and aging, and, in the past 25 years he has published numerous scientific articles and books in that area and given over 1000 invited presentations.
 He has served as Dean of the College of Liberal Arts and Sciences and is now serving as Provost and Vice President for Academic Affairs.

-Dr. Rebecca Jabbour is an Associate Professor of Biology and Chair of the Biology Department at Saint Mary’s College of California.
+Dr. Rebecca Jabbour is a Professor of Biology and Chair of the Biology Department at Saint Mary’s College of California.
 She has a PhD in Biological Anthropology from City University of New York, and her current research areas are Neanderthal fossils and African ape skeletal variation.
 Her professional development in recent years has focused on inclusive pedagogies in STEM disciplines and on faculty mentoring, including a day-long workshop on mentoring for women in biological anthropology.
 Her service as a member of the Rank & Tenure Committee and as Department Chair has deepened her interest in effective approaches to mentoring.
 She looks forward to learning from and supporting her peers as a participant in the ASCEND program, and she hopes to apply what she learns to creating future mentoring programs that will help reduce barriers encountered by women faculty in STEM.

 Dr. Jung Kim is an Associate Professor of Exercise Science and Neuroscience at the University of Puget Sound.
 She earned her BS in Physiological Science from the University of California, Los Angeles in 1995, her MA in Education from Pepperdine in 2000, and her PhD in Biology from New Mexico State University in 2006.
 Dr. Kim’s research interests are focused on elucidating the cellular and molecular mechanisms involved in regulating skeletal muscle phenotype in response to changes in activity and injury.
 She has mentored over 40 undergraduate student researchers and is committed to making research opportunities accessible to all interested students.